svc333/overview/glossary/glossary.md

 ### private image repository
 {: #x8439215}

-The combination of an organization's IBM Cloud registry and its namespace.
+The combination of an organization's {{site.data.keyword.cloud_notm}} registry and its namespace.
 The private image repository is used when referencing an image in a command.
 See also [image](/docs/overview?topic=overview-glossary#x2024928), [namespace](/docs/overview?topic=overview-glossary#x2031005).

 ### private key
 {: #x2034701}